UTexas

 This course is used to record credit the student earns while enrolled at another institution in a program administered by the University's Study Abroad Office.
 Credit is recorded as assigned by the study abroad adviser in the Lyndon B. Johnson School of Public Affairs.
 University credit is awarded for work in an exchange program; it may be counted as coursework taken in residence.
 Transfer credit is awarded for work in an affiliated studies program.
 May be repeated for credit when the topics vary.

-Topics in issues and decision-making that arise in the practice of public service.
-One lecture hour a week for one semester, with additional hours for some topics.
+Examine various advanced topics in public affairs and policy.
+Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Offered on the letter-grade basis only.
-Prerequisite: Upper-division standing.
+Prerequisite: Grade of at least C- in Public Affairs 301.

 P A 159R.
 Public Policy Issues.